pyxze/pianobar-windows-binaries/README.md

 at http://github.com/PromyLOPh/pianobar/ or http://6xq.net/projects/pianobar/

-This project contains binaries for Windows build using Microsoft Visual Studio 2008.
+This project contains binaries for Windows build using Microsoft Visual Studio 2015.

-axTLD, libao, libmad and pthreads-win32 were used to prepare this distributtion.
+json-c, vtparse are used to prepare this distributtion.

 Source code of this binary can be found at: https://github.com/thedmd/pianobar-windows-build